-Treatment is supportive and includes nutritional supplementation, fluid restriction, diuretics, and perhaps inhaled bronchodilators.
+Treatment of BPD is supportive and includes nutritional supplementation, fluid restriction, diuretics, and perhaps inhaled bronchodilators and, as a last resort, inhaled corticosteroids.
 Respiratory infections must be diagnosed early and treated aggressively.
-Weaning from mechanical ventilation and supplemental O2 should be accomplished as early as possible.
+Weaning Mechanical Ventilation Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by Supplemental oxygen Continuous positive airway... read more from mechanical ventilation and supplemental oxygen should be accomplished as early as possible.

 Feedings should achieve an intake of 150 calories/kg/day including protein 3.5 to 4 g/kg/day; caloric requirements are increased because of the increased work of breathing and to aid lung healing and growth.

 Because pulmonary congestion and edema may develop, daily fluid intake is often restricted to about 120 to 140 mL/kg/day.
 Diuretic therapy transiently improves pulmonary mechanics but not long-term clinical outcome.
 Thiazide or loop diuretics can be used for short-term benefit in patients who do not respond adequately to or cannot tolerate fluid restriction.
-Chlorothiazide 10 to 20 mg/kg po bid with or without spironolactone 1 to 3 mg/kg po once/day or split into twice-daily doses is often tried first.
-Furosemide (1 to 2 mg/kg IV or IM or 1 to 4 mg/kg po q 12 to 24 h for neonates and q 8 h for older infants) may be used for short periods, but prolonged use causes hypercalciuria with resultant osteoporosis, fractures, and renal calculi.
+Oral chlorothiazide with or without oral spironolactone is often tried first.
+Furosemide (may be used for short periods, but prolonged use causes hypercalciuria with resultant osteoporosis, fractures, and renal calculi.
 If long-term diuretic use is required, chlorothiazide is preferred because it has fewer adverse effects.
 Hydration and serum electrolytes should be monitored closely during diuretic therapy.

 Inhaled bronchodilators (eg, albuterol) do not appear to improve long-term outcome and are not used routinely.
 However, they may be helpful for acute episodes of bronchoconstriction.

-Weeks or months of additional ventilator support, supplemental O2, or both may be required for advanced BPD.
-Ventilator pressures or volumes and fraction of inspired O2(Fio2) should be reduced as rapidly as tolerated, but the infant should not be allowed to become hypoxemic.
+Weeks or months of additional ventilator support, supplemental oxygen, or both may be required for advanced BPD.
+Ventilator pressures or volumes and fraction of inspired oxygen (FIO2) should be reduced as rapidly as tolerated, but the infant should not be allowed to become hypoxemic.
+The degree of lung inflation (tidal volume measured in mL/kg) carries a higher risk of BPD than does the degree of airway pressure as an absolute number in cm of H2O (1 Treatment references Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by degree of prematurity and extent of supplemental... read more ).
 Arterial oxygenation should be continuously monitored with a pulse oximeter and maintained at ≥ 89% saturation.
 Respiratory acidosis may occur during ventilator weaning and treatment and is acceptable as long as the pH remains > 7.25 and the infant does not develop severe respiratory distress.

 Practices for prevention of BPD include